 DIETARY SHIFTS

-Avoid or reduce cold foods (including cold water), raw foods and dairy products, and those foods with too much sweet taste, especially in the form or refined carbohydrates.
-(If your digestion is strong, you may be able to handle a salad at room temperature with lunch).
-Eat steamed, or sauteed veggies and soups instead.
+Avoid or reduce foods that are cold, raw or heavy.
+Things like cold water, raw fruits and vegetables, dairy products and those foods with too much sweet taste, especially in the form or refined carbohydrates.
+Instead, enjoy steamed, or sauteed veggies, soups and stews and baked fruit.

 EXERCISE